- Prep time 1 hour 15 minutes

 This is one of our staple crusts used at the shop.
-It's also featured in a variety of our pies included in THE FOUR AND TWENTY BLACKBIRDS PIE BOOK. —ElsenEM
+It's also featured in a variety of our pies included in The Four and Twenty Blackbirds Pie Book. —ElsenEM

-pound (1 stick) cold unsalted butter, cut into 1/2-inch pieces
+(1 stick) cold unsalted butter, cut into ½-inch pieces

-- Add the butter pieces and coat with the flour mixture using a bench scraper or spatula.
+- In a large bowl, stir the flour, sugar, and salt.
+Add the butter and coat with the flour mixture with a bench scraper or spatula.

-- With a pastry blender, cut the butter into the flour mixture, working quickly until mostly pea-size pieces of butter remain (a few larger pieces are okay; be careful not to overblend).
+- Using a pastry blender, cut the butter into the flour mixture, working quickly until mostly pea-size pieces of butter remain (a few larger pieces are okay; be careful not to overblend).

-- Sprinkle 2 tablespoons of the ice water mixture over the flour mixture, and mix and cut it in with a bench scraper or spatula until it is fully incorporated.
+- In a large measuring cup or small bowl, combine the water, ice, and vinegar.
+Sprinkle 2 tablespoons of the ice water mixture over the flour mixture.
+Mix and cut it in with the bench scraper or spatula until fully incorporated.

 - Add more of the ice water mixture, 1 to 2 tablespoons at a time, using the bench scraper or your hands (or both) to mix until the dough comes together in a ball, with some dry bits remaining.

-- Squeeze and pinch with your fingertips to bring all the dough together, sprinkling dry bits with more small drops of the ice water mixture, if necessary, to combine.
+- Squeeze and pinch with your fingertips to bring all the dough together, sprinkling the dry bits with small drops of the ice water mixture, if necessary, to combine.

-- Shape the dough into a flat disc, wrap in plastic, and refrigerate for at least 1 hour, preferably overnight, to give the crust time to mellow.
+- Shape the dough into a flat disc, wrap in plastic, and refrigerate for at least 1 hour or up to preferably overnight to give the crust time to mellow.

 - If making the double-crust version, divide the dough in half before shaping each portion into flat discs.

-- Wrapped tightly, the dough can be refrigerated for 3 days or frozen for 1 month.
+- Do Ahead: The dough can be made 3 days ahead.
+Wrap tightly and keep chilled, or freeze for up to 1 month.